Things to do in Tenterfield

 Dave, Rhonda and family live approx. 10kms East of Tenterfield (5kms from the Guesthouse) on their property at “Arrajay Downs” which is nestled on the peak of the Great Dividing Range.
 This is where they grow their free-range sweet pork, prime lambs and chickens.

-The Old Timber Barn is the perfect location to enjoy a paddock to plate home-cooked meals while enjoying the beautiful Tenterfield landscape and watch the animals grazing in their free-range style environment.
+The Old Timber Barn is the perfect location to enjoy a paddock-to-plate home-cooked meal while enjoying the beautiful Tenterfield landscape and watching the animals grazing in their free-range style environment.